whiteVHS/whiteVHS.github.io/_posts/2022-12-15-trying-out-mastodon.md

 *(as of writing this, it seems that the @joinmastodon Twitter account has been suspended?
 Not sure exactly why or what this implies.
 I may possibly add edits in if anything else about this is noteworthy enough to add. it will be explicitly noted as such.)*

+* EDIT: It's the next day, and it seems that Twitter has been banning/suspending any accounts who've been reporting on Twitter/Elon.
+On top of that, Twitter won't allow you to post Mastodon or Pixelfed links.
+A lot of people are justifiably migrating from Twitter to Mastodon.
+There's definitely much more to all this, but for the sake of keeping it short, this is all I'll add.

 -H